YuvalBahat/Confidence_From_Invariance/README.md

 The core transformations TensorFlow operators are implemented in file Transformations.py.
 These operators can be incorporated for both error detection and novelty detection, as described in the paper.

 We provide here an example usage of error detection on a pre-trained CIFAR-10 classifier.
-The classifier model code was modified from the [CIFAR-10 classifier by TensorFlow](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10)
+The classifier model code was modified from the [CIFAR-10 classifier by TensorFlow](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10).

+Once the repository is cloned into '''<CFI_folder>''', set '''TRANSFORMATIONS_LIST''' (in train_detector.py) to include the desired transformations (from the list in Transformations.py).
+Then train a detector by running

+'''python train.detector.py -layers_widths <LAYERS_WIDTHS> -descriptor <MODEL_DESCRIPTOR> -train''',

+where the number of hidden layers and the number of channels in each layer in the detector is set using '''LAYERS_WIDTHS''' and '''MODEL_DESCRIPTOR''' is a name used for saving the model and comparing ROC curves.
+For example,

+'''python train.detector.py -layers_widths 70 70 -descriptor 70_70 -train'''

+will train a detector with 2 hidden layers, each with 70 channels, and will use the name '''70_70'''.